VeprUA/rust-bucketizer/README.md

 # Rust Bucketizer

-Create for slotting numerical values into buckets.
+Crate for slotting numerical values into buckets.
 To do this create a `Bucketizer` and add your buckets to it, then use the `.bucketize()` method to get back the bucket a value fits into.